gmc-code/PC-Microbit-Extension-backup/docs/games/classes.rst

 | Objects are **instances** of classes.
 | The object ``game`` is an the instance of the class ``MicrobitGame``.
 | The ``game`` instance is created below by calling the class and assigning the class to the variable ``game``.
+| Now the variable "game" holds an object of the class "MicrobitGame" that contains the variable, level,  and the function, increase_level,  defined within the class called "MicrobitGame".

 .. code-block:: python